About Cronjob Database Backup

 Will remove backups older than selected time interval with each cron.

 Path to custom storage directory.
 If left blank or path doesn't exist default pass will be used.
-(The Path is displayed under the field.
-Normally: /site/assets/backups/database/)
+You cannot use

 Select how many backups you want to keep in storage.
 Klick SAVE to execute.